nattydubs1/nattydubs1/README.md

-- 👋 Hi, I’m Natasha
+- 👋 Hi, I’m Natasha 😘
 -
-- 🌱
+- 🍃 🌈 🤓
 -
-- 🛫 Currently traveling the entire USA for an unknown amount of time ✌️ -
+- 🛫 Currently traveling the entire USA for an unknown amount of years ✌️ -
-- 💞️ - i3wm, and Sway.
+- 💞️ - i3WM, and SwayWM.
-- 💞️ - I use Arch btw.
+- 💞️ - Arch Linux
-- 💞️ - Neovim is my editor of choice
+- 💞️ - Neovim
 -
 - 💞️ - Rooting Android operating systems back when we needed to root just to have USB tethering, Flashing custom ROMS via CLI (Fastboot and ADB) is where my love for Linux started.
 -